theochem/horton/doc/user_ap1rog.rst

 The exact orbital Hessian
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Although the orbital optimizer uses a diagonal approximation to the exact orbital Hessian, the exact orbital Hessian can be evaluated after an AP1roG calculation.
 Note that this feature is only available for the ``DenseLinalgFactory``.
 The ``CholeskyLinalgFactory`` does not allow for the calculation of the exact orbital Hessian.
-Thus, this feature is limited by the memory bottleneck of the 4-index transformation of ``DenseLinalgFactory`` (see also :ref:`keywords-oo-ap1rog`).
+Thus, this feature is limited by the memory bottleneck of the 4-index transformation of ``DenseLinalgFactory`` (see also ``indextrans`` in :ref:`keywords-oo-ap1rog`).
 To calculate the exact orbital Hessian, the one-electron (``one``) and two-electron integrals (``two``) need to be transformed into the AP1roG MO basis first,

 .. code-block:: python